Sierpinski Carpet Project

 - Send the carpet to Almería (or other ambassadors), by ordinary mail when required, for public exhibition of bigger iterations.

 Instructions to build the 4th iteration

 After filing the registration form, please follow the following steps:

 STEP 1: Preparation of the material

-The responsible for the activity receives 4096 stikers and 2 templates.
+The responsible for the activity receives 4096 stikers and 2 templates and makes: